Yotokens2020/Yotokens/doc/linux_masternode_guide.md

 kill (process number)

-now restart diablod
+now restart yotokensd

 and lets start it again:

-diablod &
+yotokensd &

 Now let check our masternode status:

-diablo-cli masternode status
+yotokens-cli masternode status

 it will display if your wallet is masternode capable. if it does, just use command:

 masternode start

-wait 10 seconds and use the command : diablo-cli masternode list  (it should display a list of masternodes, check that your masternode is on the list).
+wait 10 seconds and use the command : yotokens-cli masternode list  (it should display a list of masternodes, check that your masternode is on the list).